aurorascharff/rsc-workshop/STEPS-4h.md

 ## Show: Go through the repository

-- CRUD app for managing contacts: quick demo
+- CRUD app for managing contacts: quick demo, maybe you saw this earlier in Devlins workshop, it's the official react router tutorial but this version is completely converted into Next.js so its quite different.
+And uses tailwind.
 - Vise next.js server side rendering console, turn off js
 - Introduce the structure and the components
 - Nested layouts: state in the url, users will awlays see the same thing.
 Benefits?